 The King's University welcomes all previous students to reapply and continue their studies.
-An abbreviated reapplication form is required for students who have an enrollment absence of longer than three (3) semesters.
+An abbreviated reapplication form is required for students who have an enrollment absence without an approved Leave of Absence.
 Returning students must provide official transcripts of all schools attended during their absence from TKU.